Redrot/redrot.github.io/_posts/2026-08-18-aiexperiements.md

 ---
 layout: post
-title: Reflections on my experiments with generative AI
+title: My experiments with generative AI
-subtitle: August 18, 2026
+subtitle: Some chronology and reflection from the year
 ---

 As a reminder, the opinions expressed on my website are mine and mine alone, and do not represent those of my employers or institution.